davidrjones77/davidrjones77.github.io/_drafts/2025-10-15-a-strange-sum-motivation.markdown.md

 Where did this expression come from?

 I was initially interested in a much simpler question:
-When can we express the reciprocal of a whole number as the sum of reciprocals of whole numbers?
+When can we express the reciprocal of a whole number as the sum of 2 other reciprocals of whole numbers?